 Our Company is a family-run, high-density certified organic apple orchard, focusing on heritage and connoisseur apple varieties.
-We are five years into the process of establishing this orchard on our beautiful five-acre property, having just finished planting we now have 3,356 trees in the ground and growing.
+We began the process of establishing this orchard in 2011 on our beautiful five-acre property, and are now harvesting from 3,356 trees on three planted acres.
 Volunteers have been a big part of this, and will continue to be as we need help with many orchard tasks on a year-round basis.
 Right now, we are gearing up for another busy growing season.
-We've got lots of weeding to be done, as well as irrigation lines to be installed (we'll show you how!) and maintained, fruit to be thinned, trees to be trained, and much, much more.
+We've got lots of weeding to be done, fruit to be thinned, trees to be trained, and much, much more.

 Volunteers stay in our spacious (20 by 16 feet) wall tent on a platform, which is set up much like an apartment, with beds and furniture, plus a cozy wood stove.
 We provide the firewood; the volunteers split what they need for themselves.
 There is an outhouse right beside the tent and volunteers have full use of bathroom and kitchen facilities in the house, just a short walk away, and also hang out in the house to watch tv and socialize.